sathomas/jsDataV.is/src/text/ch8/01-framework.md

 ## Frameworks and Libraries

 If we're using JavaScript to add data visualizations to traditional web pages, we don't have to worry too much about organizing and structuring our JavaScript.
 After all, it's often a relatively small amount of code, especially compared to the <span class="smcp">HTML</span> markup and <span class="smcp">CSS</span> styles that are also part of the page.
 With web applications, however, the code can grow to be more extensive and more complex.
-To help keep our code organized and manageable, we'll take advantage of a JavaScript application library, sometimes also known as a framework.
+To help keep our code organized and manageable, we'll take advantage of a JavaScript application library, also called a framework.

 ### Step 1: Select an Application Library